anuvindhs/One-Click-Moodle-Install/README.md

 # One-Click-Moodle-Install

-This repo is under delopment
+This repo is under delopment.